-For almost 25 years COSAC has delivered a trusted environment in which to deliver information security value from shared experience and intensive, productive, participative debate and development.
+For 25 years COSAC has delivered a trusted environment in which to deliver information security value from shared experience and intensive, productive, participative debate and development.
 Sales content is strictly prohibited and there is no vendor exhibition to distract from opportunities, allowing delegates to focus on professional innovation.

 |Breaks||COSAC Masterclasses are full-day, 09:30 - 17:30|

 John O'Leary, CISSP, is President of O’Leary Management Education.
 His background spans four decades as an active practitioner in information systems, IT Security and contingency planning.
 He has designed, implemented and managed security and recovery for networks ranging from single site to multinational.
 John has trained tens of thousands of practitioners, and conducted on-site programs at major corporations and government facilities worldwide.
 John was the recipient of the 2004 COSAC award.X

 The 18th International Forum should once again prove to be a microcosm of the COSAC experience – seasoned security veterans trading ideas and opinions based on real experience in real situations; heavyweights offering and defending their opinions, but ever-willing to help others and learn from each other; trenchant analysis of recent security-related events and trends from perspectives illuminated by knowledge and experience.
 The moderator posits real-life scenarios, asks a question or two about relevant issues, then tries to not get in the way so that participants may discuss topics, opinions and actions freely and subject their ideas to the scrutiny and analysis of all the experience in the room.